 The rather adorable Viscacha ranks as a comparatively large rodent, weighing an average of 6.6 lb (3 kg).
 However, larger individuals have been spotted in the wild.

 Naturally, appearances also vary between the four distinct species.
 Yet, similarities remain.
-Individual coloring typically shows dark gray or brown on top and white, yellow, or gray on the underside.
+In addition, individual coloring typically shows dark gray or brown on top and white, yellow, or gray on the underside.

-The fur grows moderately thick and quite soft.
-The forelimbs grow short, while the hindlimbs grow long.
+The fur also grows moderately thick and quite soft.
+The forelimbs grow short, while the hindlimbs grow rather long.
 Its tail develops relatively long and quite bushy.

 Viscacha Distribution, Habitat, and Ecology